Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning: Method

 \subsection{Segmentation baseline methods}

-In the past years, data driven approaches using \acp{CNN} have changed the paradigm of computer vision methods, including segmentation.
-An input image can be directly be fed to convolution layers to obtain feature maps that can be later upsampled to predict pixel-wise classification providing object segmentation.
+In the past years, data-driven approaches using \acp{CNN} have changed the paradigm of computer vision methods, including segmentation.
+An input image can be directly be fed to convolution layers to obtain feature maps, which can be later upsampled to predict pixel-wise classification providing object segmentation.
 Such networks learn from available ground truth labels and can be used to predict labels from other similar data.
-A fully convolutional network (FCN) based segmentation was first proposed by Long et al.~\cite{long2015fully} that can be trained end-to-end.
+A \ac{FCN} based segmentation was first proposed by Long et al.~\cite{long2015fully} that can be trained end-to-end.
 Ronneberger et al.~\cite{ronneberger2015u} modified and extended the FCN architecture to a UNet architecture.
-The UNet consist of analysis (\textit{encoder}) and synthesis (\textit{decoder}) path.
-In the analysis path of the network, deep features are learnt, whereas in the synthesis part segmentation is performed on the basis of the learnt features.
+The UNet consist of an analysis (\textit{encoder}) and a synthesis (\textit{decoder}) path.
+In the analysis path of the network, deep features are learnt, whereas in the synthesis path segmentation is performed on the basis of the learnt features.

-Pyramid scene parsing network (PSPNet,~\cite{zhao2017pyramid}) introduced a pyramid pooling module aimed at aggregating global context information from different regions which are upsampled and concatenated to form the final feature representation.
+Pyramid Scene Parsing Network (PSPNet)~\cite{zhao2017pyramid} introduced a pyramid pooling module aimed at aggregating global context information from different regions which are upsampled and concatenated to form the final feature representation.
 A final per-pixel prediction is obtained after a convolution layer (see Figure~\ref{fig:baseline}, third architecture).
-For feature extraction, we have used ResNet50 architecture pretrained on imageNet.
-Similar to UNet architecture, DeepLabV3+~\cite{chen2018encoder} is an encoder-decoder network.
+For feature extraction, we have used the ResNet50 architecture pretrained on imageNet.
+Similar to the UNet architecture, DeepLabV3+~\cite{chen2018encoder} is an encoder-decoder network.
 However, it utilizes atrous separable convolutions and spatial pyramid pooling (see Figure \ref{fig:baseline}, last architecture) for fast inference and improved accuracy.
 Atrous convolution controls the resolution of features computed and adjust the receptive field to effectively capture multi-scale information.
 In this paper, we have used an output stride of 16 for both encoder and decoder networks of DeepLabV3+ and have experimented on both ResNet50 and ResNet101 backbones.